Dog Bug Out Bag | 14 Essential Items

 A perfect dog bug out loadout doesn’t exist- what is right for you depends on your pup and your risk tolerance.
 That said, we have as close to perfect of a starting point for you: our definitive dog bug out bag checklist.

-Dog Bug Out PDF Checklist
+PDF Checklist

 If you are looking for the simplest way to print and use the checklist above, download our printable PDF version.
 It is one page long on 8.5″ x 11″ paper if you reduce the margins to 0.5″.
 This BOB PDF makes gathering and tracking your pup’s gear extremely easy.
 Once you open the dog BOB PDF checklist in your browser, you can either print it directly or save it through your browser.

-Dog Bug Out Excel / Google Sheet Checklist
+Excel / Google Sheets Checklist

 If you are looking for a comprehensive way to track your dog’s bug out bag loadout, open our Excel / Google Sheets version.
-The sheet is sharable, and you just need to copy it to your own Google Sheets account or download it to Excel to edit it.
+The sheet is shareable, and you just need to copy it to your own Google Sheets account or download it to Excel to edit it.
 We also keep links to our reviews for each category to simplify shopping for any equipment you may find yourself missing.

-Dog Bug Out Bag Packing Tips
+Packing Tips

 If you do end up keeping food and water in your dog’s pack, be sure to redistribute the weight as you go through them.
 You don’t want to let them eat all the food and water from one side of the pack without rebalancing.
 An unbalanced pack can cause extra stress over long distances and increase the chance of injury, so be sure to balance the pack before you harness them in.